 Apart from the regular services given by the digital wallet, Khalti has partnered with OYO hotel chain recently.
 You can book more than 30 hotels from the OYO chain in Kathmandu and Pokhara.
 There is a facility to pay for different event tickets via scan.
 You can enjoy the services of the Khalti wallet by downloading the app from the app store.

 The undisputed winner of the digital wallet service providers in Nepal contest goes to eSewa.
 This is not because they were a pioneer to start the service in Nepal, but the popularity of their app along with the number of users says it all.
 They are the most trusted and most used digital wallet service in Nepal.
 They have huge coverage and their services are used by a large number of merchants.

 NRB had already set a limit on digital payments in Nepal.
-As per the people, the current amount of payment limit is quite discouraging to the digital payments in Nepal.
+The payment amount has been increased which is encouraging for the digital payments industry in Nepal.

 You can also use mobile apps from different banks that are providing some services similar to these digital wallets.

 The recent trend shows the competition among these digital payment players lies in their wide reach, availability in shops (online/offline).
 So, these mobile wallet providers are increasing their availability in more merchants with the easiest QR code payment option.

 In the present context, it has been very convenient to have digital/mobile wallets doing almost all the work that paper money does.